We are with You Every Step of the Way.

 If we boil the treatment and rehabilitation process down into its most essential phases, it often consists of the following: Detoxification, treatment, and aftercare.
 Of course, detoxification treatment is designed to address the physical aspects of an addiction, helping individuals to rid their bodies of mind-altering chemicals and other toxins so as to prime them for the treatment phase of rehabilitation.
 In turn, treatment is a mostly-psychological process in which patients learn about what led them to become addicted to alcohol or drugs and how they can overcome those factors to prevent relapse in the future; thus, treatment is about acquiring actionable strategies for achieving sobriety.

 While detoxification and treatment phases of recovery are more focused on short-term goals — in particular, achieving sobriety — aftercare is more focused on long-term goals.
-In other words, detoxification and treatment emphasize achieving sobriety while aftercare emphasizes maintaining or sustaining that sobriety.
+In other words, detoxification and drug rehab programs emphasize establishing sobriety while aftercare programs such as outpatient programs and sober living homes, emphasize maintaining or sustaining that recovery.

 Why is Aftercare Important to Success in Recovery?